matrix-org/matrix-spec-proposals/README.md

 `org.matrix.msc1234.space` and
 `/_matrix/client/unstable/org.matrix.msc1234/account/whoami` to allow for breaking changes between edits of the MSC itself, or to not clash with another MSC that's attempting to add the same stable identifiers.
-The unstable prefixes in this case of `org.matrix.msc1234` and `/_matrix/client/unstable` respectively.
+The unstable prefixes, in this case, are `org.matrix.msc1234` and `/_matrix/client/unstable` respectively.
+It is also fine to use more traditional forms of namespace prefixes, such as `com.example.*` (e.g. `com.example.space`).

 Note: not all MSCs need to make use of unstable prefixes.
 They are only needed when defining new endpoints, field names, etc. in your MSC, and serve to allow